 Dr. Urban’s research takes place at Nebraska Medicine, and he says he would be unable to conduct this research without Live On Nebraska.
 Live On Nebraska is the only source available for him to obtain hearts for research.
 His research will last two years, and he hopes to receive five hearts per year to conduct this research study.

 He will then compare the hearts obtained from brain dead patients to those studied by him and Dr. Um.

-This is part five of an eight-part series outlining the ways organ and tissue donors from Nebraska benefit many through research projects.
+This is part five of a seven-part series outlining the ways organ and tissue donors from Nebraska benefit many through research projects.
 Look for next week’s contribution discussing the second project that gives insight into pancreatic cancer.